 Autism Speaks advocacy has been based on the belief that autism is a disease.
 In January of 2008, an autistic blogger was very upset with this portrayal.
 They created a critical parody website called “Getting the truth out.”
 It was later taken down in response to legal demands from Autism Speaks to stop using its name and logo without permission.
 They said it could confuse people looking for information about autism.
 New parody sites were later created by Gareth Nelson, founder of Aspies for Freedom.

-In September of 2009, Autism Speaks launched the commercial called “I am Autism.”
+In September of 2009, Autism Speaks launched a commercial called “I am Autism.”

 Steve Silberman (author of Neurotribes) wrote an editorial in the Los Angeles Times criticizing the organization.
-In response to this, the president at the time, Liz Feld, stated that one third of autistic people also have a seizure disorder , half suffer serious digestive complications, 50 percent elope and more than 30 percent are non verbal.
-She also discussed Autism Speaks legal achievements in providing families more financial assistance and funding.
+In response to this, the president at the time, Liz Feld, stated that one-third of autistic people also have a seizure disorder, half suffer serious digestive complications, 50 percent elope and more than 30 percent are non-speaking.
+She also discussed Autism Speaks legal achievements in providing families with more financial assistance and funding.

 Position on Vaccines

-Autism Speaks previously had a high priority research into the now discredited claim that vaccines cause autism.
+Autism Speaks previously had high-priority research into the now-discredited claim that vaccines cause autism.